robinozer/chefs-table/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frobinozer.github.io%2Fchefs-table%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

-- Additional testing included [PageSpeed Insights part of Chrome Dev tools](https://pagespeed.web.dev/report?url=https%3A%2F%2Frobinozer.github.io%2Fchefs-table%2F&form_factor=desktop) to measure performance, availability, best practice and SEO (respectively).
+- Additional testing included [PageSpeed Insights part of Chrome Dev tools](https://pagespeed.web.dev/report?url=https%3A%2F%2Frobinozer.github.io%2Fchefs-table%2F&form_factor=mobile) to measure performance, availability, best practice and SEO (respectively).
 All but performance received high scores for desktop usage.

 ![SCREENSHOT OF DESKTOP SPEED ANALYSIS](media/screenshot-desktop-availability.png)

-The analysis showed that the embedded YouTube videos slowed down the website because of JavaScript that was not used.
+The analysis showed that the embedded YouTube videos slowed down the website (specifically the Home page) because of JavaScript that was not used.
 This was a larger problem for mobile version (see image below).
 However, as JavaScript is outside of the scope of this project, I did not attempt to correct it other than adding loading="lazy" attribute to the iframe element, which improved performance a bit.
+Also, the tool showed varying rates at different points, even when no changes had been made to the website.

 ![SCREENSHOT OF MOBILE SPEED ANALYSIS](media/screenshot-mobile-availability.png)

 ### 8.2 Test cases ###
 (user story based with screenshots) : usually done by test engineers, Try to have one user story per page, and put in screenshots

+Test planning, test , test execution
+Input (click to book a page) and expected output (user should be redirectedt to booking page.
+(see recorded sound)

 ### 8.3 Fixed bugs ###